atelechev/astrocadre/doc/follow-up.md

-# Notes about this app development

----

-## Upcoming Features and Issues

-* AC-028: _TODO Choose the next feature to implement_

-### Ideas for New Features to Implement
+## Ideas for New Features to Implement

+_If an idea of this list looks concrete enough and useful for the application, it should be transformed into an issue in the project's issues tracker and removed from this list._

 * Show the planets at a specific time, support a "timelapse" animation.